flueke/mvme/README.md

   If mvme would also store the library generated config the other way would also work.
 Do this!

-single create readout config:
+* single create readout config:
-  list of stack triggers
+  - list of stack triggers
-  list of readout stacks
+  - list of readout stacks

+* single create readout instance:
+  - readout config
-single create readout instance: readout config readout buffer structure with crateId, number, type, capacity, used and view/read/write access readout buffer queue plus operations (blocking, non-blocking) listfile output (the readout config is serialized into the listfile at the start)
+  - readout buffer structure with crateId, number, type, capacity, used and view/read/write access
+  - readout buffer queue plus operations (blocking, non-blocking)
+  - listfile output (the readout config is serialized into the listfile at the start)

-listfile writer
+* listfile writer
-  should be able to take buffers from multiple readout workers takes copies of readout buffers and internally queues them up for writing listfile output
+  - should be able to take buffers from multiple readout workers for multicrate setup
+  - takes copies of readout buffers and internally queues them up for writing
+  - listfile output
+  - write serialized verison of the readout setup (single or multicrate variants)

+* listfile reader
+  - open archive file
+  - open listfile in archive
+  - open and read other files from the archive, list files
+  - read sequences of specific section types to get MVLC and MVME configs (and possibly custom sections) out
+  - deserialize config. this can then be used to construct a readout parser

+FIXME: open issues
+- how to detect and handle single vs multicrate setups?